A generalization of operads based on subgraph contractions: Contractads

 Recall that an operad can be defined as an algebra over the monad of rooted trees \cite[Ch.~5]{loday2012algebraic}.
-A similar story applies to contractads if we replace the usual trees with admissible ones.
+A similar story applies to contractads if we replace ordinary trees with admissible ones.
 For a $\Gr$-admissible tree $T$ and a vertex $v$, let $e$ be the output edge and $e_1,e_2,...,e_k$ be the input edges.
 Note that the collection of leaf sets $\{L_{e_1},L_{e_2},...,L_{e_k}\}$ forms a partition of the induced subgraph $\Gr|_{L_e}$.
 Define the \textit{input graph of the vertex} by $\In(v):=(\Gr|_{L_e})/\{L_{e_1},...,L_{e_k}\}$. \begin{defi} The admissible rooted trees endofunctor is the functor defined by the rule

 \end{defi} In the linear case, each element in the component $\T(\F)(\Gr)$ can be expressed as a sum of $\Gr$-admissible trees whose vertices $v$ are labeled by elements of $\F(\In(v))$.
 We endow this endofunctor with a monad structure as follows.
 The unit transformation $\Id_{\GrCol} \Rightarrow \T$ is the natural inclusion $\F \to \T(\F)$ which corresponds to the corolla in each component.
 The natural transformation $\T\circ\T \Rightarrow \T$ is induced by the substitution of graph-admissible trees $\T(\T(\F)) \rightarrow \T(\F)$.
-The fact that this datum defines a monad structure is \textit{mutatis mutandis} to the operadic case \cite[Lem.~5.5.2]{loday2012algebraic}.
+Checking that this data defines a monad structure proceeds \textit{mutatis mutandis} in the same way as for the operad case~\cite[Lem.~5.5.2]{loday2012algebraic}.

-\begin{defi}[Monadic definition of contractad] A contractad is an algebra over the admissible tree monad.
+\begin{defi}[Monadic definition of contractads] A contractad is an algebra over the admissible tree monad.
 In other words, it is a graphical collection equipped with a structure map

 compatible with the monad structure on $\mathbb{T}$. \end{defi}

 The monadic definition of contractads allows us to define a free contractad as a free $\T$-algebra. \begin{defi} The free contractad on a graphical collection $\E$ is the contractad $\T(\E)$ with the structure map $\T(\T(\E)) \to \T(\E)$ arising from the monad structure. \end{defi}